 Can I have the student dismissed if I find the violation is very serious?

-Dismissals or suspensions can only be determined by SCSD, but you may forward such a recommendation to your EO (Department Head or Director).
+Dismissals or suspensions can only be determined by SCSD, but you may forward such a recommendation as part of the decision in FAIR.

 I informed the student of my finding and sanction(s), what’s next?

 As part of the FAIR notice, information will be provided to the student about the appeal process.
 The student will submit their appeal directly to the college or department, as listed in these instructions.

 The Appeals Committee chair will contact you with instructions.
 The Committee will have a hearing, establish if any of the criteria for appeal has been met, and make a recommendation.
 Both instructor and student may be present at the hearing, present the case, and answer questions from the committee.